Mark 12:30 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength."

 5. Love Him with our mouth to speak.

 May the words we say bring glory to the Lord.
 When we edify, encourage, comfort, honor, support, and bring life (Prov.
-18:21) to others we create access for them to discover God’s kindness.
-We get to love HIm by declaring praise and worship to the Lord.
-Also, when we boldly share our faith with others (Eph.
-6:19) and bring them into a relationship with God and when we instruct, coach, and counsel others, it all counts in loving the Lord with all our strength.
+18:21) to others with our words, we create access for them to discover God's kindness.
+When we worship and declare His praise, when we boldly share our faith with others (Eph.
+6:19) and when we instruct, coach, and counsel others, it all counts in loving the Lord with all our strength by what we say.

-What a privilege we have to love the Lord with all our might, with a reckless abandon expressed in a sold out life.
+What a privilege we have to love the Lord with all our strength, with a reckless abandon expressed in a sold-out life.

 I have exciting news to share: You can now read Greg Simas in the new Substack app for iPhone.